Klipper3d/klipper/docs/Code_Overview.md

   phase, followed by a constant deceleration phase.
 Every move contains these three phases in this order, but some phases may be of zero duration.
-  * When Move.move() is called, everything about the move is known - its start location, its end location, its acceleration, its start/cruising/end velocity, and distance traveled during acceleration/cruising/deceleration.
+  * When ToolHead._process_moves() is called, everything about the move is known - its start location, its end location, its acceleration, its start/cruising/end velocity, and distance traveled during acceleration/cruising/deceleration.
 All the information is stored in the Move() class and is in cartesian space in units of millimeters and seconds.

-  The move is then handed off to the kinematics classes: `Move.move() -> kin.move()`

-* The goal of the kinematics classes is to translate the movement in cartesian space to movement on each stepper.
-The kinematics classes are located in the klippy/kinematics/ directory.
-The kinematic class is given a chance to audit the move (`ToolHead.move() -> kin.check_move()`) before it goes on the look-ahead queue, but once the move arrives in *kin*.move() the kinematic class is required to handle the move as specified.
-Note that the extruder is handled in its own kinematic class.
-Since the Move() class specifies the exact movement time and since step pulses are sent to the micro-controller with specific timing, stepper movements produced by the extruder class will be in sync with head movement even though the code is kept separate.

 * Klipper uses an
   [iterative solver](https://en.wikipedia.org/wiki/Root-finding_algorithm)
   to generate the step times for each stepper.
 For efficiency reasons, the stepper pulse times are generated in C code.
-The code flow is:
+The moves are first placed on a "trapezoid motion queue": `ToolHead._process_moves() -> trapq_append()` (in klippy/chelper/trapq.c).
+The step times are then
+  generated: `ToolHead._process_moves() ->
-  `kin.move() -> MCU_Stepper.step_itersolve() ->
+  ToolHead._update_move_time() -> MCU_Stepper.generate_steps() ->
+  itersolve_generate_steps() -> itersolve_gen_steps_range()` (in
-  itersolve_gen_steps()` (in klippy/chelper/itersolve.c).
-The goal of
-  the iterative solver is to find step times given a function that calculates a stepper position from a time.
+  klippy/chelper/itersolve.c).
+The goal of the iterative solver is to find step times given a function that calculates a stepper position from a time.
 This is done by repeatedly "guessing" various times until the stepper position formula returns the desired position of the next step on the stepper.
 The feedback produced from each guess is used to improve future guesses so that the process rapidly converges to the desired time.
 The kinematic stepper position formulas are located in the klippy/chelper/ directory (eg, kin_cart.c, kin_corexy.c, kin_delta.c, kin_extruder.c).

+* Note that the extruder is handled in its own kinematic class:
+  `ToolHead._process_moves() -> PrinterExtruder.move()`.
+Since
+  the Move() class specifies the exact movement time and since step pulses are sent to the micro-controller with specific timing, stepper movements produced by the extruder class will be in sync with head movement even though the code is kept separate.

-* After the iterative solver calculates the step times they are added to an array: `itersolve_gen_steps() -> queue_append()` (in klippy/chelper/stepcompress.c).
+* After the iterative solver calculates the step times they are added to an array: `itersolve_gen_steps_range() -> queue_append()` (in klippy/chelper/stepcompress.c).
 The array (struct stepcompress.queue) stores the corresponding micro-controller clock counter times for every step.
 Here the "micro-controller clock